SmarterApp/TestScoreGuide/scores/grade11math.md

 </div>
 <div class="accordion" markdown="1">

-### Level 2: 2543–2627  {#desc-nearly-met}
+### Level 2: 2533–2613  {#desc-nearly-met}

 The student nearly met the high school standard for mathematics needed for likely success in future coursework.
 Please discuss with the student’s teacher(s) steps to help the student improve.

-Higher Ed Placement Agreement (HEPA) Status: Not yet demonstrating readiness for college-level mathematics coursework
+Higher Education Placement Agreement (HEPA) Status: Not yet demonstrating readiness for college-level mathematics coursework

 Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s mathematics score indicates he or she is not yet considered ready for college-level mathematics coursework.
-Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) about how a Bridge to College course can help.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) about how a Bridge to College course can help during the student’s senior year.

 Assessment Graduation Requirement Cut Score: In August 2015, the Washington State Board of Education set a minimum score of 2595 (which is within Level 2) for graduation.
 It remains a goal of the Board that all students will earn at least a Level 3 on the high school Smarter Balanced exams.
 As students and the system adjust to new standards and new assessments, the Board will revisit the minimum score that students need to graduate.
+If a high school student has not met the minimum score of 2595, they can retake the Smarter Balances test, or use one of the other legislatively approved Assessment Graduation Alternatives.

 - [Sample item: Concepts and Procedures #1]({{ site.baseurl }}/pdf/Math_G11_Concepts_and_Procedures_Standard_Nearly_Met_1.pdf)
 - [Sample item: Concepts and Procedures #2]({{ site.baseurl }}/pdf/Math_G11_Concepts_and_Procedures_Standard_Nearly_Met_2.pdf)